 What is a financial aid offer letter?

-After you complete your FAFSA, you will receive a Student Aid Report (SAR).
+After you complete and submit your Free Application for Federal Student Aid (FAFSA) form, you will receive a Student Aid Report (SAR).
 Each school you applied to will use your SAR to evaluate your eligibility to receive financial assistance.
 Then, you will get a financial aid offer letter from the school.
 It is usually included with the admission acceptance letter.

 The financial aid offer letter outlines the total price of attending that college or university and the various sources of funding you could access to pay for it.
-Those sources could include things like scholarships, grants, work-study, and student loan offers.
+Those sources could include things like scholarships, grants, a work-study program, and student loan offers.

 Read the letter carefully.
-Pay close attention to which aid is from scholarships or grants versus student loans, because you will need to pay back student loans upon graduating.
+Pay close attention to which aid is from scholarships or grants versus student loans, because you will need to pay back student loans after you graduate.

 Compare your financial aid offer letters

-Focus on grants and scholarships, because you don’t need to repay those.
-Anything else, such as a student loan, is considered an expense (even if it’s listed under financial aid).
+Focus on grants and scholarships, because you won’t need to repay those.
+Anything else, such as a student loan, should be considered an expense (even if it’s listed under financial aid).
 Although loans can help you pay for school now, they don’t eliminate your costs.
 They just spread out those costs over time and add interest; you’ll still need to pay the loans back after you graduate.

-To determine how much a college will actually cost you out of pocket, subtract the amount of scholarships and grants from the total price.
+To determine how much a college will actually cost you, subtract the amount of scholarships and grants from the total price.
 The remaining amount is what you need to cover through other means.

 For instance, if School A’s price is $40,000 per year, and the college offers you a $10,000 grant and $30,000 in loans, your entire need for the year will be covered.
-But this is a loan-heavy offer that doesn’t reduce the actual cost.
+But this is a loan-heavy offer.

 On the other hand, if School B’s price is $50,000 a year, and they offer you $25,000 in grants and scholarships, $15,000 in loans, and $5,000 in a work-study program, you’ll be responsible for coming up with $5,000 on your own or with your family for the year.